PrestaShop/prestashop-specs/content/1.7/back-office/orders/orders/view-shopping-cart.md

 - **Cart summary** - The whole section table, where the orders of the customer are displayed.
 The elements of UI are basic: product image, product name with the link into the product editing, unit price, quantity, stock and total cart sum.

 Tax included or Tax ecluded yellow warning notification is displayed _For this particular customer group, prices are displayed as: Tax included_ or _For this particular customer group, prices are displayed as: Tax excluded_ in the end of the Cart summary list.

+## Multistore functionality

+There is a Multistore switcher in the top-middle of the page, however the View Shopping Cart page is not impacted by any of the Multistore in Prestashop.